icopy-site/awesome/docs/awesome/awesome-game-remakes.md

 - [RuneLite](https://github.com/runelite/runelite) - Open source Old School RuneScape (OSRS) client. :flower_playing_cards:
 - [Ryzom Core](https://github.com/ryzom/ryzomcore) - Ryzom Core contains the whole code (client, server, tools) used to make the commercial MMORPG Ryzom. :flower_playing_cards:
 - [Space Station 14](https://github.com/space-wizards/space-station-14) - Space Station 14 is a revived attempt at a Space Station 13 remake.
+- [starcup](https://github.com/teamstarcup/starcup) - A fork of the multiplayer game Space Station 14, a remake of the cult-classic Space Station 13.
 - [VoxeLibre](https://git.minetest.land/VoxeLibre/VoxeLibre) - Stable, moddable & free/libre clone of Minecraft based on the Luanti engine. :flower_playing_cards:
 - [Netrek](https://github.com/quozl/netrek-client-cow) - Netrek is a multiplayer battle simulation game with a Star Trek theme.
 Up to 16 players are divided into two teams that fight each other for dominion over the galaxy.
+- [Heart-of-Africa-Remake](https://github.com/PatrickVonMassow/Heart-of-Africa-Remake) Single-player 3D web remake of the 1985 classic The Heart of Africa: real ~1890 geography, living wildlife, period journal with in-browser TTS - three.js/WebGPU, React, TypeScript.

 ## RPG
 - [Abyss Engine](https://github.com/AbyssEngine/AbyssEngine) - Abyss Engine is a game engine designed to run games similar to 2000's style ARPGs such as Diablo II.